archignes/searchpaths/README.md

 ## Testing

-SearchPaths includes a minimal testing suite to ensure the correctness of basic functionality.
+Searchpaths includes a minimal testing suite to ensure the correctness of basic functionality.

 To run the tests, use the following command: